Kingsday: My Favorite Dutch National Day

 On each jumble sale there are also performances from kids on musical instruments, people who sell their baked items and shows by local clubs.
 During Kingsday everyone dresses up in orange (and a bit of red, white and blue), since orange is the color of our Royal House.

-Where have I celebrated Kingsday?
+Where Have I Celebrated Kingsday?

 Well, I grew up in Uden and celebrated every Queensday there until I moved to Utrecht.
 After that I celebrated Queensday in Nijkerk, Utrecht or Uden with Paul.
 I’ve worked on Kingsday in Utrecht, Amsterdam and Rotterdam.
 We’ve also been away on Kingsday, so we’ve celebrated it on Alcatraz island, in San Sebastien, on the beach in the Vendee and Legoland.

 Before Yuri was there and when I still had to work on Queensday we loved to stroll on the streets on Queensday Eve and see what everyone had for sale.
-The streets in Utrecht were always crowded.
+The streets in Utrecht are always crowded.

 Conclusion

 So that’s why I love the Netherlands national day: dressing up in orange, everyone is cheerful and there are jumble sales.
-Sadly the festivities for Kingsday 2020 couldn’t go through.
-Whether the festivities for Kingsday 2021 can go through, isn’t sure yet.

 For other fun and typically Dutch things in The Netherlands, read this blog about Hertog Jan Brewery.